wso2/docs-is/en/docs/extend/user-mgt/write-a-custom-claim-handler.md

 Follow the steps below to deploy the custom claim handler that you implemented:

-1. Add the compiled OSGi bundle to the `IS_HOME/repository/components/dropins` directory.
+1. Add the compiled OSGi bundle to the `<IS_HOME>/repository/components/dropins` directory.

-2. Open the ` deployment.toml ` file in ` IS_HOME/repository/conf` folder and add the custom claim handler package name under the `[authentication.framework.extensions]` tag as shown below.
+2. Open the `deployment.toml ` file in `<IS_HOME>/repository/conf` folder and add the custom claim handler package name under the `[authentication.framework.extensions]` tag as shown below.

     ```toml
     [authentication.framework.extensions]
     claim_handler="com.wso2.sample.claim.handler.CustomClaimHandler"
     ```

 This allows you to use the new custom claim implementation with WSO2 IS.